Wave interference: Optical interferometry

-Interferometry has played an important role in the advancement of physics, and also has a wide range of applications in physical and engineering measurement.

-Thomas Young's double slit interferometer in 1803 demonstrated interference fringes when two small holes were illuminated by light from another small hole which was illuminated by sunlight.
-Young was able to estimate the wavelength of different colours in the spectrum from the spacing of the fringes.
-The experiment played a major role in the general acceptance of the wave theory of light.

-In quantum mechanics, this experiment is considered to demonstrate the inseparability of the wave and particle natures of light and other quantum particles (wave–particle duality).
-Richard Feynman was fond of saying that all of quantum mechanics can be gleaned from carefully thinking through the implications of this single experiment.
+The simplest interferometer has a pinhole to create a coherent source followed by a mask with two holes and a screen to observe the interference.
+This gives the double-slit experiment.
+Modern versions replace the initial pinhole with the coherent light of a laser.
+Other wave-front splitting interferometers use mirror or prisms to split and recombine waves; amplitude splitting devices use thin dielectric films.
+Multiple beam interferometers can include lenses.

 The results of the Michelson–Morley experiment are generally considered to be the first strong evidence against the theory of a luminiferous aether and in favor of special relativity.

 Interferometry has been used in defining and calibrating length standards.
 When the metre was defined as the distance between two marks on a platinum-iridium bar, Michelson and Benoît used interferometry to measure the wavelength of the red cadmium line in the new standard, and also showed that it could be used as a length standard.
 Sixty years later, in 1960, the metre in the new SI system was defined to be equal to 1,650,763.73 wavelengths of the orange-red emission line in the electromagnetic spectrum of the krypton-86 atom in a vacuum.
 This definition was replaced in 1983 by defining the metre as the distance travelled by light in vacuum during a specific time interval.
 Interferometry is still fundamental in establishing the calibration chain in length measurement.

 Interferometry is used in the calibration of slip gauges (called gauge blocks in the US) and in coordinate-measuring machines.
 It is also used in the testing of optical components.